-- Professional experience: a long internship of 5-6 months may be released, according to regulatory rules.
-Other forms of contract are accepted. - Academic experience: a complete semester of study at a partner or local university to deepen the students' understanding of an area chosen by them.
+- Professional experience: a long experience (of at least five months), based on a largescope mission approved by the supervisor of the student.
+It can be an internship agreement (in compliance with regulations), or any other form of contract. - Academic experience: at least a semester of study at a partner or local university to deepen the students' understanding of an area chosen by them.
 This must have the approval of the School, confirmed in writing.

-Important notice: no ECTS credits associated to any activities carried out within a gap year may be taken into account in the programme.
-These credits are not required by the programme.
+Important notice: no ECTS credits associated to any activities carried out during a gap year will be taken into account in the program.
+These credits are not required by the program.